 Jester King wrote up a great article below on the grisette and how they have created one with Green Bench Brewing.
 You have to go to Austin to get this beer below, but we have many similar beers in stock.
 When our tasting room opens this Friday, June 24th at 4pm, we’ll be releasing Beachtimez Sportzketball — our Grisette refermented with Texas loquats brewed in collaboration with Green Bench Brewing Co. in Saint Petersburg, Florida!
 Green Bench, in my opinion, is one of the best makers in the world of Grisette-inspired beer.
 According to Phil Markowski’s Farmhouse Ales, Grisette was a low alcohol, dry, and refreshing style of beer that originated in the late 1,800’s along the modern day Franco-Belgian border to serve a growing population of stone and coal miners.
 I first tasted Green Bench’s Grisette last summer, and instantly became a huge fan of their interpretation of the style.
 We sought to achieve the wonderful, starchy, grainy malt complexity of their Grisette, along with its quenching, lactic sourness.
 Beachtimez Sportzketball can be considered as an ode to Green Bench Les Grisettes, but with the local touch of Texas loquats.
 Loquats, by the way, hang from the branches of a lot of trees around town during the spring in Austin.
 We considered a nighttime guerilla raid to get them, but fortunately some local friends and Jester King employees helped us out!
 The artwork for Beachtimez Sportzketball, created by our in-house artist Josh Cockrell, was inspired by spending an afternoon at the beach in Saint Petersburg, Florida with Khris, Dan, and Kristin of Green Bench playing frisbee andtackle touch football.
 The photography above is by Tyler Malone... read more

-The ideal candidate is passionate and well educated in craft beer, is able to discuss styles, flavor profiles and respond quickly and with knowledge about craft beer beyond just our taproom.
-You must have an extraordinary customer service personality, an insane attention to detail, a ridiculous work ethic, and be a team player.
-We value our customers and want them leaving with only good memories of their visit…that’s a significant part of your job.
-Now the nitty-gritty… We are a small and nimble team who gets a ton of work done with very few employees.
-If your idea of working in a tap room is standing around and drinking beer, don’t apply.
-Job requirements may include, but are not limited to: Greet and serve guests in a polite and respectful manner Answer questions and educate guests about craft beer Speak intelligently and with knowledge about craft beer in general Follow all laws as they relate to the serving of alcohol Maintain a safe and clean work environment Keep shelves and refrigerators clean, neat and fully stocked Bus and clean tables, bars, chairs and stools, keep restrooms clean and stocked Sweep and mop floors as needed Wash and restock glassware Be social media savvy on all major platforms Be available to work mornings, afternoons, nights, and weekends Minimum Physical Requirements: Must be in good physical condition and able to maneuver in tight/confined spaces.
-Must be able to walk, sit, stand, and crouch for extended periods of time.
-Must be able to lift at least 50 lbs. and maneuver at least 165 lbs.
-Send a cover letter and resume to email@example.com... read more
+The Tap Room is looking for a beertender to work a few shifts a week with the possibility of changing hours, or increasing to full-time.
+We are a small team that enjoys working together and serving our great group of loyal customers and all the folks who come to the Tap Room.
+We value our customers above all else and want them leaving with only good memories of their visit.
+We’re looking for someone interested in craft beer, and with knowledge – or willing to learn – of beer styles, flavor profiles and information on all the incredible beer that we serve by the glass and sell in bottles.
+Having excellent customer service, great attention to detail, a serious work ethic, honorable and honest and dedicated to working together are all essential to the position.
+Now the nitty-gritty: Job requirements include, but are not limited to: Greet and serve guests (oh, yeah, we know many by name!)
+Answer questions and educate guests about craft beer Speak intelligently and with knowledge about craft beer in general Follow all laws as they relate to the serving of alcohol Maintain a safe and clean work environment Keep bottle shop shelves and refrigerators clean, neat and fully stocked Bus and clean tables, bars, chairs and stools, keep restrooms clean and stocked Sweep and mop floors as needed Wash and restock glassware Be social media savvy on all major platforms Be available to work mornings, afternoons, nights, and weekends Minimum Physical Requirements: Must be in good physical condition and able to maneuver in tight/confined spaces.
+Must be able to walk, sit, stand, and crouch... read more

 Stop in and pick up your Beer Club beers for October!
 Members who pick up Saturday, October 17 will get their first tap beer for $2 off – enjoy!
 Here’s the line-up for this month: Jolly Pumpkin – La Parcela: Ok, so the joke was that Jolly Pumpkin doesn’t brew a pumpkin beer.
 Well, now they do.
 Just this one.
 Packed with real pumpkins, hints of spice, and a gentle kiss of cocoa to liven the soul.
 An everyday easy way to fill your squashy quotient.
 Guess now folks will have to find something else to joke about… Thiriez Extra Farmhouse Ale: Extra is an interesting joint effort with English brewer John Davidson, founder of Swale Brewery, who now lives in France as the proprietor of the microbrewery Bièrs23 in Creuse.
 The French and the English, willfully working together?
 Behold the unifying power of craft beer.
 In the UK and in France, this beer is called “Les Frères de la Bière,” meaning “Brothers of the Beer,” reflecting the collaboration effort.
 It uses one hop varietal, a rather unusual hop grown in Kent, UK, called ‘Bramling Cross.’
 The malt is from 2-row spring barley grown in France.
 The result has certain characteristics of an English bitter: not too strong, very dry, and eminently drinkable.
 In other words, a daftly flavorful beer at a low alcohol by volume.
 With the tremendous hops dosing, however, you might expect this to approach English IPA.
 But French brewer Daniel Thiriez is ‘Belgian-oriented’ by his own admission, and uses a Belgian yeast that he obtained from the Belgian brewing school where he studied.
 Accordingly, the... read more